JordiVanyo/JordiVanyo/README.md

 - 👋 Hi, I’m @JordiVanyo
-- 👀 I’m interested in Cybersecurity and Operating Systems
+- 👀 I’m interested in Operating Systems and Software development
 - 🌱 I’m currently learning Computer Science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...